Lazaros Lamprou: PAOK

 On summer 2019, he returned to PAOK.
 On 23 December 2019, he made his debut for the 2018–19 season as a substitute in a 5–1 home win game against Atromitos.
 On 15 January 2020, he scored his first goal in the season, opening the scoring, powering into the penalty area from the right flank and lashing a fierce attempt into the roof of the net to give the lead to his club in a 4–1 home Greek Cup win game against OFI.
 On 19 January 2020, he scored his first goal in the Championship as the young Greek forward tapping in from close range following a slick passing move and yet another great assist from Josip Mišić, in a 3–1 home win game against Asteras Tripolis.

 On 31 July 2020, Lamprou joined Eredivisie club Twente on loan from PAOK, with a purchase option for the summer of 2021.
 On 30 December 2020, his loan was cut short.

 On 31 August 2021, he joined OFI on a season-long loan.
-On 28 November 2021, he scored his first goal of the season, with a penalty kick in the last minute of the game, sealing a vital 2-1 home win game against Ionikos F.C.
+On 28 November 2021, he scored his first goal of the season, with a penalty kick in the last minute of the game, sealing a vital 2–1 home win game against Ionikos F.C.

-On 12 January 2022, he scored a brace helping his team seal an emphatic 3–0 win away win over Apollon Smyrni F.C.
-He was voted man of the match for his performance.
+On 12 January 2022, he scored a brace helping his team seal an emphatic 3–0 win away win over Apollon Smyrnis He was voted man of the match for his performance.